 It is also worth noting that attempting to address deficit problems by simply cutting the budget—which is what we have been trying to do over the past thirty years—is a recipe for disaster.
-When we do this we risk increasing malnutrition and death rates among poor children or indigent disabled/elderly adults and forcing people who can’t find work—for whatever reason—to become desperate which is what we can expect to happen when we simply cut the funds to those programs contained in Other Payments for Individuals in Figure 7.
-(Lindert) We also risk impairing the government’s ability to protect the public from poisonous food, dangerous drugs, harmful consumer products, fraud and predatory practices in our financial system, unsafe work environments, potential environmental catastrophes or to maintain our transportation systems and educate our population which is what happens when we arbitrarily cut funds to those programs contained in All Other Outlays in Figure 6.
+When we do this we risk increasing malnutrition and death rates among poor children or indigent disabled/elderly adults and forcing people who can’t find work—for whatever reason—to become desperate which is what we can expect to happen when we simply cut the funds to those programs contained in Other Payments for Individuals in Figure 6.
+(Lindert) We also risk impairing the government’s ability to protect the public from poisonous food, dangerous drugs, harmful consumer products, fraud and predatory practices in our financial system, unsafe work environments, potential environmental catastrophes or to maintain our transportation systems and educate our population which is what happens when we arbitrarily cut funds to those programs contained in All Other Outlays in Figure 5.
 (Amy)

-But if we really do want to balance the budget and, at the same time, provide the government that the vast majority of the American people seem to want, balancing the budget through mostly tax increases makes much more sense than trying to do so through mostly spending cuts.
-Personal income in the United States amounted to $13,191.3 billion in 2011, and total federal expenditures came to $3,603 billion.
-This means that the total tax liability created by a 10% hole in the federal budget amounted to only 2.73% of our personal income.
-Does it really make sense to make dramatic cuts in Social Security or Medicare or to dismantle a major portion of the rest of the federal government rather than pay the extra 2.7% of our income needed to fund the government we have?
+The response from those who are waging their own private war against the federal government is that we must cut the budget—especially Social Security, Medicare, and the rest of our social welfare system—because deficits and the national debt are out of control.
+But if we really do want to balance the budget and at the same time provide the government that the vast majority of the American people seem to want, balancing the budget through mostly tax increases makes much more sense than trying to do so through mostly spending cuts.
+National income in the United States amounted to $18,269 billion in 2019, and total federal outlays came to $4,546 billion.
+This means that the total tax liability created by a 21.6% hole in the federal budget amounted to only 5.4% of our national income.
+Does it really make sense to make dramatic cuts in Social Security or Medicare or to dismantle a major portion of the rest of the federal government rather than pay the extra 5.4% of our income needed to fund a government that can function?

 But we live in a democracy.
 I don't get to decide.
 This is something a majority of the American people must decide, and the first thing we as a people must decide is whether we want to keep the government we have, as an overwhelming majority of the people seem to want to do, or dismantle that government in an attempt to balance the federal budget, as an equally overwhelming majority of the people also seem to want to do.
-We can't do both, and if we want to keep the government we have we must first accept the fact that we have to raise the taxes needed to pay for it.
+We can't do both, and if we want to keep the government we have we must first accept the fact that we have to raise the taxes needed to pay for it!

 Finally, I freely admit there is no reason anyone should agree with everything I have to say in the essays on this website, and constructive criticism is more than welcome.
 If you find a mistake, I will fix it immediately and will be ever so grateful when you point it out to me.
 If you can convince me I am wrong, I will change my mind.
 If not, we can agree to disagree.
 What's important is that we establish the facts as they exist in the real world, not that we agree on the interpretation or meaning of those facts.